 - Changes to commodity prices, inflation and other variable expenses or simply a wrong assumption about their cost trajectory

-- Advancements in operational specifications that resulted in more expensive equipment, materials, labor and services
+- Advancements in operational specifications that resulted in more expensive equipment, materials, labour and services

 The good news is that the survey also provided some answers on how to brighten that picture.
 Answers from finance and procurement functions, while often diverging on their opinion of procurement’s performance and value, have helped define what steps procurement personnel need to take to build a sustainable cost reduction and management platform to maintain long-term savings.
 In broad terms, these are: